-- A JRDataSource implemented as an array of data declared in the source code. - The ReportDataSourceService code required by JasperReports Server to set up and tear down the JRDataSource. - The Spring bean definition file for the custom data source type: <js-install>/samples/customDataSource/webapp/WEB-INF/applicationContext-sampleCDS.xml - An example report that uses this data source type - <js-install>/samples/customDataSource/reports/simpleCDS.jrxml
+- A JRDataSource implemented as an array of data declared in the source code. - The ReportDataSourceService code required by JasperReports Server to set up and tear down the JRDataSource. - The Spring bean definition file for the custom data source type: <js-install>/samples/customDataSource/webapp/WEB-INF/applicationContext-sampleCDS.xml - An example report that uses this data source type is-install>/samples/customDataSource/reports/simpleCDS.jrxml

-3.2.4 Webscraper Custom Data Source
+Webscraper Custom Data Source